Human Trafficking survivor shares heartbreaking story

 At age 11, Caffery says she had enough and ran away, but the next group of people she encountered took her down a darker path.
 A biker group took the young girl and pumped her with drugs.

-"They started me out on my first shot of meth and then when I was about 16 I eneded up with the Mexican cartel."
+"They started me out on my first shot of meth and then when I was about 16 I ended up with the Mexican cartel."

 For years Caffery was subject to sexual abuse and drugs.